pypi/warehouse/docs/user/trusted-publishers/creating-a-project-through-oidc.md

 === "ActiveState"

     Setting up ActiveState to create a PyPI project is the same as updating a project.
-You need to provide the project name on ActiveState's Platform, the ActiveState organization that project belongs to, and the username who will be performing the publish action.
+You need to provide the name of the ActiveState project, the ActiveState organization that project belongs to, and the username who will be performing the publish action.
 Learn more about getting set up on the ActiveState Platform [here](https://docs.activestate.com/platform/start/PYPI).